2. Setting Up Your Event Details

 Learn how to test the meetings with your team by first configuring your devices for the Brella platform.
 By doing this, you will put yourself in your associates' shoes and understand what they will have to do to network with one another.

-Find all Brella meetings details here: Guide On How Master the Brella Meetings.
+Find all Brella meeting details here: Guide On How to Master the Brella Meetings.

 ⚠️ To enable networking at your event; it's crucial you allow: